Koolani

 No analysis available

-The remarks repeatedly and explicitly describe the pool as saltwater/saline.
+The pool is repeatedly described as saltwater/saline across multiple listings.
 This is strong, consistent evidence that the building has a salt water pool.

 No analysis available